VladPVS/FastSearchLibrary/README.md

 ## INSTALLATION
 1. Download archive with last [release](https://github.com/VladPVS/FastSearchLibrary/releases "Last release")
-2. Extract content from some directoty.
+2. Extract content from some directory.
 3. Copy files .dll and .xml files in directory of your project.
 4. Add library to your project: Solution Explorer -> Reference -> item AddReference in contex menu -> Browse
 5. Add appropriate namespace: `using FastSearchLibrary;`